-The study area presents a unique setting which results in two distinct drainage areas (north and central) which have naturally developed due to the topography - the Meul River and tributaries to the north and the Dwaalspruit along the southern extent and tributaries that traverse the central portions of the study area.
-The desktop evaluation, and subsequent field survey revealed the presence of one hundred and fifty-five (155) HGM units, falling into two wetland HGM types: Floodplain, valley bottom (channelled and unchanneled), depression and hillslope seepage wetlands.
-An illustration and general description of these wetland HGM types, as per DWAF (2008) and Ollis et al., (2013) is provided in Table 6-1
+The study area presents a unique setting which results in two distinct drainage areas (north and central) which have naturally developed due to the topography - the Meul River and tributaries to the north and the Dwaalspruit and tributaries to the south.

+The desktop evaluation, and subsequent field survey revealed the presence of one hundred and thirty-five (135) HGM units, falling into the following wetland HGM types: Floodplain, valley bottom (channelled and unchanneled) and hillslope seepage wetlands.
+An illustration and general description of these wetland HGM types, as per DWAF (2008) and Ollis et al., (2013) is provided in Table 6-1.

-Table 6-1 - HMG units present at the proposed study site (DWAF, 2008; Ollis et al., 2013)
+Table 6-1 - HGM units present at the proposed study site (DWAF, 2008; Ollis et al., 2013)